fission1110/AE-AI/README.md

 Here are the plans for the future!
 =========

->Callback based inputs and expected outputs for dynamic challenges!
+>Callback based inputs and expected outputs for dynamic challenges!:
 Right now, it can't handle this.
 There are a few changes in the testing algorithm that need to be made.
 Making the champions settings get tested everytime.

->Multiple objects
+>Multiple objects:
 Many different competing algorithms.

->Mating
+>Mating:
 Objects should be able to mate with each other.
 I need to find a sufficiant string merging algorithm(or write one) that will prove to be advantageous.

->Speciation
+>Speciation:
 Once 2 instruction sets become too different, don't allow them to mate.
 Simulating speciation which will allow complete independant angorithms in the same gene pool.

->Multi-threading
+>Multi-threading:
 Multiple threads, each running an algorithm asyncronously

->Network support
+>Network support:
 Multiple computers can be running independatly via a hive model.
 The main server would then check for fitness of each bee in the hive, and decided champions.

->Easily adjustable environment variables
+>Easily adjustable environment variables:
 Make it so that the world can be adjusted easily, maybe through a simple configuration file.